OpenElectionData/oedi/_academy/evaluating-gender-and-geographic-trends-in-voter-registration.fr.md

 lang: fr
 module_id: 5
 permalink: '/academy/evaluating-gender-and-geographic-trends-in-voter-registration/'
+excerpt:
-excerpt: "During this tutorial, you’ll practice basic data analysis with voter registration information.
+  'During this tutorial, you’ll practice basic data analysis with voter registration information.
 We’d like you to improve your ability to:
   <ul><li>utilize basic operators in Microsoft Excel (including calculating sums, differences and percentages),</li>
   <li>employ the SUMIF function in Excel, and</li>
-<li>explore political considerations of the data you have analyzed.</li></ul>"
+  <li>explore political considerations of the data you have analyzed.</li></ul>'
 ---

 ## Résumé